The French Mistake: Plot

-Sam (Jared Padalecki) and Dean Winchester (Jensen Ackles) are doing research at the house of Bobby Singer (Jim Beaver) when the rogue angel Balthazar (Sebastian Roché) appears.
-He says that the archangel Raphael is aiming to kill all the allies of the angel Castiel (Misha Collins), and so he gives them a key and sends them to an alternate reality to keep them out of harm's way.
-According to Balthazar, the key opens a door where he has stored stolen angelic weapons, which will help Castiel gain control in Heaven.
+Sam (Jared Padalecki) and Dean Winchester (Jensen Ackles) are at the house of Bobby Singer (Jim Beaver) when the rogue angel Balthazar (Sebastian Roché) appears.
+To protect them from the archangel Raphael, Balthazar gives them a key that he claims unlocks a cache of stolen angelic weapons; he then performs a spell that sends the brothers to an alternate reality.